 Preparing for a permanent change of station, or PCS, can be a stressful time.
-There are so many arrangements to make and possessions to organize that it isn’t uncommon to forget something.
-Perhaps one of the most inconvenient mishaps is packing something that you need to hand-carry for safety, security or convenience purposes.
-In order to ensure that your next PCS goes as smoothly as possible, double check that you’ve set certain documents and belongings aside to hand carry with you.
+There are so many arrangements to make and possessions to organize that it isn't uncommon to forget something.
+Perhaps one of the most inconvenient mishaps is packing something that you need to hand-carry or place in your luggage for safety, security or convenience purposes.
+In order to ensure that your next PCS goes as smoothly as possible, double check that you've set certain documents and belongings aside to keep with you.

 A smooth move requires all kinds of paperwork.
-In order to best keep important documents organized throughout the move, certain papers should be hand-carried.
-This isn’t just for convenience’s sake.
-Keeping certain items safely with you can help protect your identity, your assets and allow you to immediately settle into your new home by making things like checking into a new installation, registering for school, and beginning new utility service possible.
+This isn't just for convenience's sake.
+Keeping certain items safely with you can help protect your identity, your assets and allow you to settle into your new home more smoothly.
+Here are some tips that will make things like checking into a new installation, registering for school and beginning new utility services a little easier.

-- Orders — You will definitely need orders for check-in, and you may find that you need to present proof of orders in several other aspects of getting settled.
-Having more than one copy with you is a good idea.
+- Orders - You will definitely need orders before you leave and when getting settled in.
+Keep your original set of orders with you at all times.
+Having more than one copy with you is also a good idea.

 - Vehicle documentation - If you're driving to your destination, your vehicle title or lease information and proof of vehicle inspection, registration and insurance are a must.

-- Financial information — For security purposes, personal checks, any hard copies of bank statements, and credit and debit cards should travel with you.
-If you anticipate encountering toll roads on your trip, you might also want to carry an appropriate amount of cash.
+- Financial information - For security purposes, personal checks, any hard copies of recent bank statements, and credit and debit cards should travel with you.
+If you anticipate encountering toll roads on your trip, you might also want to carry an appropriate amount and denomination of cash.